 It should also be noted that while it may seem that STEM only includes the hard sciences, like chemistry, biology, and astronomy, the word includes so much more.
 “Soft sciences,” like psychology, anthropology, economics, and archaeology, are also included in the STEM acronym.

 Early Childhood Development of Math and Science Skills

-Findings of education researchers have resulted in vast improvements in the ways that teachers, parents and local communities approach the early learning environment.
+Findings of education researchers have resulted in vast improvements in the ways that teachers, parents, and local communities approach the early learning environment.
 For instance, educators now realize the importance of experiential learning opportunities to capture a student’s attention and cement learning concepts.
 The application of experientially based curricula is a trend that has been adopted by early childhood educators as well as those who teach students at the university level.
 Preschool instructors currently use the technique in a variety of ways to introduce integrated math and science concepts to their young students.
-Some of these teachers create outdoor classrooms where they allow their students to investigate and collect natural objects like rocks, flowers or bugs; the teachers then encourage their children to think about mathematical concepts as they add to their collection or lose some of their finds.
-Educators have found that these outdoors experiences help children to remember traditional classroom instruction about the basics of math and science.
+Some of these teachers create outdoor classrooms where they allow their students to investigate and collect natural objects like rocks, flowers, or bugs; the teachers then encourage their children to think about mathematical concepts as they add to their collection or lose some of their finds.
+Educators have found that these outdoor experiences help children to remember traditional classroom instruction about the basics of math and science.